 |Laboratory of Alexander Nikitin|

+The role of stem cell niches in ovarian carcinogenesis.
 Our laboratory developed an approach for introduction of defined genetic alterations exclusively into the ovarian surface epithelium (OSE) in situ in time-controlled manner (Flesken-Nikitin et al., 2003).
 We have taken advantage of the enclosed anatomical location of the mouse ovary within the bursa, which allows for selective exposure of the OSE to inducing agents and established a technique of trans-infundibular intrabursal administration of replication-deficient recombinant adenovirus expressing Cre-recombinase.
-Using this approach in combination with Cre-loxP mediated gene inactivation in mice with floxed p53 and Rb, we demonstrated that OSE-restricted p53 and Rb inactivation leads to epithelial ovarian carcinogenesis in 97% of mice.
-Importantly, mouse EOC closely resembles human serous adenocarcinoma of the ovary.
-Similar to progression in human counterparts, ovarian neoplasms spread intraperitoneally, form ascites, and metastasize to the contralateral ovary, the lung and the liver.
-Thus, the first genetically defined model of sporadic EOC developing in immunocompetent animal has been established.
-This model directly proves the capacity of alterations in p53 and Rb-mediated pathways to cause EOC and is particularly useful for modeling of postnatally induced carcinogenesis (Corney et al., 2008).
+Using this approach in combination with Cre-loxP mediated gene inactivation in mice with floxed tumor suppressor genes p53 (Trp53) and Rb (Rb1), we demonstrated that OSE-restricted p53 and Rb inactivation leads to epithelial ovarian carcinogenesis in 97% of mice.
+Importantly, mouse ovarian carcinomas closely resemble human high-grade serous ovarian carcinomas, the most common and deadly type of ovarian carcinomas.
+Similar to progression in human counterparts, mouse ovarian carcinomas spread intraperitoneally, form ascites, and metastasize to the contralateral ovary, the lung and the liver.